 By refusing to support the rights of gay people and other queer groups, the government promotes intolerance over freedom.
 It also violates Article 27 of the Constitution of Kenya that bars the State from discriminating anyone on grounds such as sex.

-The High Court already compelled the NGO regulatory authority to register a lobby for the Lesbian, Gay, Bisexual, Transgender and Intersex people in the country.
+The High Court already compelled the NGO regulatory authority in 2016 to register a lobby for the Lesbian, Gay, Bisexual, Transgender and Intersex people in the country.

 This shows that Kenya is not very far away from putting more weight on the gay issue.
 This extends to other queer groups.